 The Anglo-Saxon St. Oswald’s Priory is near to Gloucester Cathedral.
 It is a historically significant religious site in the city and has an interesting backstory.
-The current site is a preserved ruin in a park, it has many posters detailing the history of the artefact.
+The current site is a preserved ruin in a park.
+It has many posters detailing the history of the artefact.

 Lady Aethelflaed of Mercia founded St. Oswald’s Priory.
 She was the daughter of Alfred the Great, in around 900AD.
 They constructed the original building using recycled Roman stones.
-Originally this site was a Christian burial site, but in 909AD.
+Originally, this site was a Christian burial site, but in 909AD.
 They brought the relics of St Oswald to the priory.
 Then they dedicated it to St Oswald.

 Llanthony Secunda Priory

-Located to the south of Gloucester just off the canal towpath and a short walk from the historic docks.
+Located to the south of Gloucester, just off the canal towpath and a short walk from the historic docks.
 The grounds of Llanthony Secunda Priory are open all year round for you to explore.
 The grounds are home to many wildflowers and reeds in their pond.

 Only a small part of the medieval priory has survived.
 This includes the great barn.
 What remains of this well shows the size and quality of the original building.
 The ruins of the original barn are accessible throughout the year while walking the grounds.

 The canons of Llanthony Priory established Llanthony Secunda Priory in Gloucester.
-They formed this when they were driven out of their priory in Wales, because of constant raids by the Welsh.
+They formed this when they were driven out of their priory in Wales because of constant raids by the Welsh.

-In 1135, after frequent attacks from the local Welsh population, the monks of the original Llanthony Priory retreated and moved to Gloucester.
+In 1135, after frequent attacks from the local Welsh population, the monks of the original Llanthony Priory retreated and then moved to Gloucester.
 This was the birth of Llanthony Secunda Priory.
 The site has various open days where you can explore inside with a guide.